 Costs of Mediated Divorce Services: Paperwork Only Service

 This service is offered for those couples who have NO CHILDREN, NO PROPERTY OR SPOUSAL SUPPORT ISSUES to be ordered by the court.

 The cost for this service is a $1,500 plus $478.50 filing fee ($435 plus $43.50 efiling fee).

 Our office only deals with the Petitioner and all financial exchanges take place privately between the parties without our involvement (unlike the first option).

 After engaging our office, the only interaction between our office and the client will be the requesting of information and sending paperwork for review and signing.
 This is a paperwork only service and must be resolved completely within 3 months of commencement.
 If not completed at the end of 3 months and you would like our office to continue to assist you, you can opt to go onto a $500 monthly payment plan until the final Judgment is entered.

 Did you know that Laguna Legal specializes in making sure your client’s property taxes don’t get reassessed as a result of property title transfers.
-We have been helping clients avoid
+We

 We’ve been providing Southern California with Excellent Legal Document and Divorce Mediation services since 1998.